Etherpod/Ship-Enhancements/README.md

 ---

 Temperature zones are not only added to the vanilla solar system, but are also added to the mods listed below!
-If you think a mod is missing from the list, feel free to contact me (Etherpod) or make a GitHub issue about it. if I haven't given up on modding yet, I'll update Ship Enhancements to add temperature zones to your mod.
+If you think a mod is missing from the list, feel free to contact me (Etherpod) or make a GitHub issue about it.
+If I haven't given up on modding yet, I'll update Ship Enhancements to add temperature zones to your mod.
  - Axiom's Refuge
  - Christmas Story
  - Echo Hike
  - Evacuation
+ - Fret's Quest 2
  - Heliostudy
  - Misfired Jump
  - On A Rail